User permissions required: 'View Sources' AND 'View Labels'

 Label performance indicators:

-Please Note: you will also see the amber and red performance indicators appear in the label filter bars in Explore, Reports and Validation.
+Please Note: you will see the amber and red performance indicators appear in the label filter bars in Explore, Reports and Validation.
 This helps to quickly notify you which labels need some help, and also which labels' predictions should not be relied upon (without some work to improve them) when using the analytics features.

 Individual Label performance:

-Validation page with a specific Label selected
+Validation page with a specific label selected

-Improving label performance
+Improving overall model and individual label performance

 The next best actions suggestions act as links that you can click to take you direct to the training view that Re:infer suggests in order to improve the label's performance or reduce its bias.
 The suggestions are intelligently ordered with the highest priority action to improve the label listed first.